Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Applications of FL

-Liu et al. \cite{liu2022intrusion} concentrated on IoT-based Maritime Transportation System (MTS) features and offered FedBatch, a CNN-MLP-based intrusion detection model trained using FL.
-FL protects the confidentiality of local data on boats by keeping model training local and only updating the global model through the sharing of model parameters.
-The peculiarities of communication among several vessels were first addressed in order to simulate the FL process while at sea.
-Then, the lightweight local model constructed by CNN and MultiLayer Perception (MLP) was established to reduce processing and storage overhead.
-Additionally, they presented Batch Federated Aggregation, an adaptive aggregation technique that suppressed the oscillations of model parameters during FL, to address the straggler issue during FL in MTS.
+Liu \textit{et al.} \cite{liu2022intrusion} focused on the features of IoT-based Maritime Transportation Systems (MTS) and introduced FedBatch, a CNN-MLP-based intrusion detection model trained using FL.
+FL preserves the confidentiality of local data on boats by conducting model training locally and updating the global model solely through the sharing of model parameters.
+They initially tackled the challenges of communication among multiple boats to simulate the FL process at sea.
+Subsequently, they developed a lightweight local model composed of CNN and MLP to minimize processing and storage overhead.
+Additionally, they introduced Batch Federated Aggregation, an adaptive aggregation technique designed to mitigate the oscillations of model parameters during FL, thereby addressing the straggler issue encountered in MTS.
 The future directions, open areas, and accuracy of references in FL-based smart architectures are listed in Table \ref{FLSCS} with details.